codeguy/php-the-right-way/_posts/04-01-01-Dependency-Management.md

 There are a ton of PHP libraries, frameworks, and components to choose from.
 Your project will likely use several of them — these are project dependencies.
 Until recently, PHP did not have a good way to manage these project dependencies.
 Even if you managed them manually, you still had to worry about autoloaders.
 No more.

-Currently there are two major package management systems for PHP - Composer, PEAR.
+Currently there are two major package management systems for PHP - Composer and PEAR.
 Which one is right for you?
 The answer is both.

  * Use **Composer** when managing dependencies for a single project.
- * Use **PEAR** when managing dependencies for PHP as a whole on your system.
-    * If You are using PEAR, you can use **Onion** packager when managing PEAR dependencies for a single project or on your system.
+ * Use **PEAR** when managing dependencies for PHP as a whole on your system, and if you are using PEAR, you can use **Onion** packager when managing PEAR dependencies for a single project or on your system.